 So, now that we have a basic understanding of machine learning, let’s take a look at how it impacts the world, and more specifically the retail industry!

 23 Machine Learning in Retail

 Retailers are able to incorporate any insights and put to use the information from machine learning in order to optimize their supply chain, for instance, or to attract more customers.
 However, in order to effectively work with MI, it is important that the data used are high-quality.
 For the retail industry, this includes data about sales, prices, and information about market competitors such as prices and promotions throughout a minimum period of time of three years.

 Advanced retailers also use neural networks to analyze a large number of variables in order to set the perfect price for an item.

 Ecommerce Machine Learning

-It’s no secret that ecommerce businesses house a lot of data.
+It’s no secret that e-commerce businesses house a lot of data.
 However, getting the most out of this data is quite the task.
 Machine learning has become a great solution for handling big data, as it is able to process data much faster than any person could ever possibly do.
-A few key points that machine learning improve include segmentation, personalization, targeting, price optimization, fraud protection, and self-service, to name a few.
+A few key points that machine learning improves include segmentation, personalization, targeting, price optimization, fraud protection, and self-service, to name a few.